What Is A Stay Of Execution And How Do I Obtain One?May 20, 2021

 If an N244 application is upheld, the CCJ will be put on hold until a court hearing has taken place.
-This hearing involves evidence from both debtor and creditor.
+This court hearing involves evidence from both debtor and creditor.

 Of course, application for a Stay of Execution does not necessitate a positive outcome.
 Should either of the two application types be refused by the courts, there is a legal obligation to repay the debt immediately – and in full.

 If a Stay of Execution application has been a consideration, it’s likely that such a situation is going to present stress and worry.
 However, there are potential solutions available to business owners and directors to manage the situation in a controlled fashion.

 There are a range of company debt solutions which may be appropriate to protect both the business and its directors.
 The team at Hudson Weir have a wealth of experience in guiding businesses through such situations.